 Don't be nervous about it, they easily cope with this.
 They just require to be left alone and no handling until they start eating regularly.

-With new flavors of the feed, you can also experience the gecko don't eat this at first, but often you just have to feed it some more times, and then the gecko will start eating the new flavor.
+With new flavors of the feed, you can also experience the gecko don't eat this at first, but often you just have to feed it some more times, maybe do 50/50 with the new and old flavor, and then the gecko will start eating the new flavor also.